Star Trek: Picard is boldly going nowhere, and I'm mad as hell

 And this is compounded with slow pacing of many of these scenes, which also tend to be quite static.
 The result is you get many scenes that are just deflating to watch, crammed with awkward dialogue.
 It's like faux emotional filler that leaves you a bit dazed, which funnily enough is how Picard looks in many scenes as he tries to come to terms with what is happening.
 I feel your pain Picard!

 Talking of filler, boy does Picard season two have a lot of it!
-After the first couple of episodes, I've watched as the amount of Borg Queen and Q action is reduced to a tiny amount of each episode, taking up mere minutes (or less!) of each 45-minute plus episode, all the while being fed filler b-plots that have left me cold or bored.
+After the first couple of episodes, I've watched as the amount of Borg Queen and Q action is reduced to a tiny amount of each episode, taking up mere minutes (or less!) of each 45-minute show, all the while being fed filler B-plots that have left me cold or bored.

 Oh, and then there was the weird trippy 'in Picard's mind' episode.
 The less said about that the better.